Evangelism: Methods

 The child evangelism movement, which focuses on evangelizing children between the ages of 4 and 14 years old, originated in the 20th century.
 Beginning in the 1970s, a group of Christian athletes known as The Power Team spawned an entire genre of Christian entertainment based on strong-man exploits mixed with a Christian message and usually accompanied by an opportunity to respond with a prayer for salvation.
 New opportunities for evangelism have been provided in recent decades by increased travel opportunities and by instant communications over the internet.

 World Youth Day, an evangelistic event, in Copacabana, Rio de Janeiro, Brazil, in 2013.

-Missionary work
+Denominational practice

+Catholicism

+Proclaiming the Gospel is not an exclusively clerical role, but it is highlighted by the Catholic Church as "a sacred duty" which priests are required to perform:

+They [priests] perform the sacred duty of preaching the Gospel, so that the offering of the people can be made acceptable and sanctified by the Holy Spirit.
+Through the apostolic proclamation of the Gospel, the People of God are called together and assembled.

 Protestantism

 In 1831, the Presbyterian Mission Agency was founded by the Presbyterian Church in the United States of America.